zeta1999/korali/docs/manual/using/basics.rst

    k["Solver"]["Termination Criteria"]["Max Generations"] = 1000

 Will run iterations of the CMAES algorithm until the difference in objective value (optimization) is less than 0.0001, meaning it has reached convergence within an accepted tolerance **OR** until it has reached a total of 1000 generations (iterations).
 The list of termination criteria for each solver can be found in the "Termination Criteria" section of their documentation.
-Here is, for example, the :ref:`termination criteria list <module-solver-cmaes-criteria>` for CMAES.
+Here is, for example, the :ref:`termination criteria list <module-solver-optimizer-cmaes-criteria>` for CMAES.

 Configuration Defaults
 ------------------------------

 Not all the properties or termination criteria of a solver method need to be explicitly defined.
 Instead, every solver provides a set of defaults values which should work fine in the majority of cases.
 To see which defaults have been defined for a given method, look for the "Default Configuration" section in their configuration page.
-Here is, for example, the :ref:`default configuration <module-solver-cmaes-defaults>` for CMAES.
+Here is, for example, the :ref:`default configuration <module-solver-optimizer-cmaes-defaults>` for CMAES.

 Variables